5 Questions to Ask Before You Take a New Job

 I like this question much better than the idea of talking about “work life balance” which means something different to everyone and, in my opinion, has become a really difficult thing to break down to actual work behaviors and culture.

-Bottom line-what most of us want to understand is a peak into scheduling — is your boss an early riser who leaves by 3 on Fridays?
+Bottom line-what most of us want to understand are the cultural norms around scheduling — is your boss an early riser who leaves by 3 on Fridays?
 Or, do people roll in late, but stay on their email into the late hours?
 Knowing this going in helps you understand if this aligns with your personal idea of balance.

 5 | What type of roles do people take further on in their careers after doing this kind of work?